jonnonz1/nz-statute-book/acts/public/2000/employment-relations-act-2000.md

 ### 22 Transitional provision relating to section 229 of this Act
 Section 229 (as amended by the Worker Protection (Migrant and Other Employees) Act 2023) applies to documents and employment information created before or after that amendment.

+### Part 7 — Provisions relating to Employment Relations (Pay Deductions for Partial Strikes) Amendment Act 2025

+### 23 Employer may not make specified pay deductions for partial strikes that occurred before commencement
+(1) In this Part, 2025 amendment Act means the Employment Relations (Pay Deductions for Partial Strikes) Amendment Act 2025.
+(2) Section 95A of this Act (as inserted by the 2025 amendment Act) does not apply in relation to— (a) a partial strike that ended before the commencement of the 2025 amendment Act; or (b) any period of a partial strike that occurred before the commencement of the 2025 amendment Act.

 ## Schedule 1 — Essential services